TheAcharya/MarkerData-Website/docs/faq.md

 ## Does Marker Data replaces FCPXImageExporter?

 Yes & No. Both **Marker Data** and **FCPXImageExporter** utilise different approach in solving a similar problem. **FCPXImageExporter** only extracts still images from source clips based on Makers. **FCPXImageExporter** completely ignores any post effects and titles applied to the timeline and individual clips.
-By contrast, Marker Data utilises both the output of the rendered timeline, and its accompanying FCPXML to derive all thumbnails (Stills or GIFs) and `.csv` to create a complete Data Set.
+By contrast, Marker Data utilises both the output of the rendered timeline, and its accompanying FCPXML to derive all thumbnails (Stills or GIFs) and `.json` to create a complete Data Set.

 Comparison matrix between **Marker Data** and **FCPXImageExporter.**